robinsmith-source/sdi/docs/knowledge/terraform.md

 # Terraform

 > Terraform is a powerful Infrastructure as Code (IaC) tool by HashiCorp.
-It allows you to define, provision, and manage cloud and on-prem infrastructure using a declarative configuration language called HCL (HashiCorp Configuration Language).
+It allows you to define, provision, and manage cloud and on-premises infrastructure using a declarative configuration language called HCL (HashiCorp Configuration Language).

 ## Core Concepts {#core-concepts}